Words by: Simon Difford

 Lazy Man Flip

-With: Port, calvados, sugar syrup and egg yolk.
+With: Port, calvados, single cream, sugar syrup and egg yolk.

-We say: Rich but not overly sweet with a great balance between the port and the calvados.
+We say: Obviously creamy but not too sweet with a great balance between the port and the calvados.

 New York Flip